This post may contain affiliate links. See my disclosure policy.

 Spoon the lemon-garlic butter sauce over each piece and sprinkle with fresh parsley.
 Serve warm with mashed potatoes, roasted vegetables, or rice.
 Tip: For extra-crispy skin, broil 2 to 3 minutes at the very end of cooking.

-- I always sear my chicken skin-side down first to render the fat and crisp the skin before it even hits the oven.
-This gives you that “fried chicken without frying” texture.
+- Sear the chicken skin-side down first.
+This helps render the fat and crisp the skin before the chicken goes into the oven, giving it a “fried chicken without frying” texture.

-- After multiple trials, I found that the internal temperature of 175°F gives tender, pull-apart thighs without drying.
-Remember to use a digital meat thermometer for the most accurate reading.
+- Cook chicken thighs to 175°F. After multiple tests, I found this temperature gives bone-in chicken thighs a tender, pull-apart texture without drying them out.
+Use a digital meat thermometer for the most accurate reading.

 More Easy Chicken Recipes